-TileBars (Hearst, 1995) is an early and influential retrieval tool for users to search within document, which takes a set of search terms and creates a matrix of titles, where every line represents an entire text and each column is on behalf of a block of text in the document.
+TileBars (Hearst, 1995) is an early and influential retrieval tool for users to search within document, which takes a set of search terms and creates a matrix of titles, where every line represents an entire text and each column is on behalf of a block of text in the

+Topic hierarchy and context information document.
 TileBars visualizes query term frequency and term location for users who want to identify whether a document was relevant to the given query terms.